Red Hen Publications

 • • • •

-Or, as is looking ever more likely, Remus, in common with the rest of the Order, was saddled with the thankless job of having to effectively babysit Sirius, who was in disgrace and under house arrest for having disobeyed Albus’s orders by sneaking back into the country after Albus had engineered his escape, and told him to keep away.
+Or, as is looking ever more likely, Remus, in common with the rest of the Order, was saddled with the thankless job of having to effectively babysit Sirius, who was in disgrace and under house arrest for having disobeyed Albus’s orders, sneaking back into the country after Albus had engineered his escape, and told him to keep away.

-And, over the course of OotP it became progressively more clear that in the matter of raw intelligence, Sirius Black really was cleverer than Remus Lupin.
-But Remus had better judgment, immeasurably more real world experience, and the ability to learn from it.
+And, over the course of OotP it became progressively more clear that in the matter of raw intelligence, Sirius Black really was smarter than Remus Lupin.
+But Remus had much better judgment, immeasurably more real world experience, and the ability to learn from it.
 Which was something that he rarely made the point of “making a point” of.
 The man was incredibly averse to taking the lead in any way, shape, or form.
 Even his teaching style had been to stand on the sidelines and suggest ways in which the student might solve his own problems.
 (I hope Tonks realized this.
 She would be much happier in the long run if she realized at the outset that the post of “leader” in that relationship was up to her.)

 And in short, Lupin all too easily fell right back into the patterns of adolescence, where Sirius led, and he followed, without protest and without question.
-Despite he fact that over the ensuing years, he was now probably better qualified to be a sound leader.
-No, Remus was not “brilliant”, but he was a “sadder but wiser” man than Sirius Black.
+Despite he fact that over the ensuing years, he was now probably far better qualified to be a sound leader.
+No, Remus Lupin was not “brilliant”, but he was a “sadder but wiser” man than Sirius Black.

 Which I would say is to a great part due to the ability he perfected of disengaging himself from all that surrounds him.
 Including the issues that are in immediate play, the personalities of his companions, and even whatever expectations he may have regarding them.
 And the life that he led did not encourage him to attempt to cling to any of them.
 Or indeed to anything much at all.

 He left his position at Hogwarts the moment his condition was publicly known, voluntarily, without protest, expressing neither anger nor regret.
 I suspect that — despite the pride he must have taken in a job in which he knew that he had performed well; despite the novelty he may have welcomed in the chance to live an almost normal life, with respectable employment on a level that he had certainly never known before — he was not altogether sorry to shake the dust of Hogwarts from his feet.
 He has made a point of consistently giving the impression that he repented every moment of the folly and recklessness that he and his friends had engaged in there.
-I’m not at all convinced that he was glad to be back.
+I’m not at all convinced that he was all that glad to be back.
 And he did not expect that his halcyon would last.
 Once the axe had fallen, he would no longer have to wait in expectation of it.

 And at the end of OotP, we see him watch the last friend of his adolescence knocked through the Veil with the very same lack of protest, anger or visible grief as when Severus Snape had snatched away his best crack at a normal life in a fit of spite.